MateusBittencourt/KcalTracker_Backend/README.md

-# ms-sql_api
+# KcalTracker_Backend

-API for my Android APP
+Backend for an Android application that helps users track their calories, and helps them make healthier choises.

+This was first developed for a class asignment.